*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 III.
 Race and Education

-Decades of African American-led litigation, local agitation against racial inequality, and liberal Supreme Court justices made Brown v.
-Board possible.
-In the early 1930s, the National Association for the Advancement of Colored People (NAACP) began a concerted effort to erode the legal underpinnings of segregation in the American South.
+Decades of African American–led litigation, local agitation against racial inequality, and liberal Supreme Court justices made Brown possible.
+In the early 1930s, the NAACP began a concerted effort to erode the legal underpinnings of segregation in the American South.
 Legal, or de jure, segregation subjected racial minorities to discriminatory laws and policies.
-Law and custom in the South hardened anti-black restrictions.
+Law and custom in the South hardened antiblack restrictions.
 But through a series of carefully chosen and contested court cases concerning education, disfranchisement, and jury selection, NAACP lawyers such as Charles Hamilton Houston, Robert L. Clark, and future Supreme Court Justice Thurgood Marshall undermined Jim Crow’s constitutional underpinnings.
-Initially seeking to demonstrate that states systematically failed to provide African American students “equal” resources and facilities, and thus failed to live up to Plessy, by the late 1940s activists began to more forcefully challenge the assumptions that “separate” was constitutional at all.
+These attorneys initially sought to demonstrate that states systematically failed to provide African American students “equal” resources and facilities, and thus failed to live up to Plessy.
+By the late 1940s activists began to more forcefully challenge the assumptions that “separate” was constitutional at all.

-To make its case, the NAACP marshalled historical and social scientific evidence.
-The Court found the historical evidence inconclusive, and drew their ruling more heavily from the NAACP’s argument that segregation psychologically damaged black children.
-To make this argument, association lawyers relied upon social scientific evidence, such as the famous doll experiments of Kenneth and Mamie Clark.
+To make its case, the NAACP marshaled historical and social scientific evidence.
+The Court found the historical evidence inconclusive and drew their ruling more heavily from the NAACP’s argument that segregation psychologically damaged black children.
+To make this argument, association lawyers relied on social scientific evidence, such as the famous doll experiments of Kenneth and Mamie Clark.
 The Clarks demonstrated that while young white girls would naturally choose to play with white dolls, young black girls would, too.
 The Clarks argued that black children’s aesthetic and moral preference for white dolls demonstrated the pernicious effects and self-loathing produced by segregation.

 Identifying and denouncing injustice, though, is different from rectifying it.
-Though Brown repudiated Plessy, the Court’s orders did not extend to segregation in places other than public schools and, even then, while recognizing the historical importance of the decision, the justices set aside the divisive yet essential question of remediation and enforcement to preserve a unanimous decision.
+Though Brown repudiated Plessy, the Court’s orders did not extend to segregation in places other than public schools and, even then, to preserve a unanimous decision for such an historically important case, the justices set aside the divisive yet essential question of enforcement.
 Their infamously ambiguous order in 1955 (what came to be known as Brown II) that school districts desegregate “with all deliberate speed” was so vague and ineffectual that it left the actual business of desegregation in the hands of those who opposed it.

 When Brown finally was enforced in the South, the quantitative impact was staggering.
-In the early 1950s, virtually no southern black students attended white schools.
-By 1968, fourteen years after Brown, some eighty percent of black southerners remained in schools that were ninety- to one-hundred-percent nonwhite.
-By 1972, though, just twenty-five percent were in such schools, and fifty-five percent remained in schools with a simple nonwhite minority.
-By many measures, the public schools of the South became, ironically, the most integrated in the nation.14
+In 1968, fourteen years after Brown, some 80 percent of school-age black southerners remained in schools that were 90 to 100 percent nonwhite.
+By 1972, though, just 25 percent were in such schools, and 55 percent remained in schools with a simple nonwhite minority.
+By many measures, the public schools of the South became, ironically, the most integrated in the nation.15

-As a landmark moment in American history, Brown’s significance perhaps lies less in what immediate tangible changes it wrought in African American life—which were slow, partial, and inseparable from a much longer chain of events—than in the idealism it expressed and the momentum it created.
+As a landmark moment in American history, Brown’s significance perhaps lies less in immediate tangible changes—which were slow, partial, and inseparable from a much longer chain of events—than in the idealism it expressed and the momentum it created.
 The nation’s highest court had attacked one of the fundamental supports of Jim Crow segregation and offered constitutional cover for the creation of one of the greatest social movements in American history.

 IV.
 Civil Rights in an Affluent Society

-While many of the civil rights movement’s most memorable and important moments, such as the sit-ins freedom rides and especially the March on Washington, occurred in the 1960s, the 1950s were a significant decade in the sometimes-tragic, sometimes-triumphant march of civil rights in the United States.
-In 1953, years before Rosa Parks’ iconic confrontation on a Montgomery city bus, an African American woman named Sarah Keys publicly challenged segregated public transportation.
+While many of the civil rights movement’s most memorable and important moments, such as the sit-ins, the Freedom Rides, and especially the March on Washington, occurred in the 1960s, the 1950s were a significant decade in the sometimes tragic, sometimes triumphant march of civil rights in the United States.
+In 1953, years before Rosa Parks’s iconic confrontation on a Montgomery city bus, an African American woman named Sarah Keys publicly challenged segregated public transportation.
 Keys, then serving in the Women’s Army Corps, traveled from her army base in New Jersey back to North Carolina to visit her family.
 When the bus stopped in North Carolina, the driver asked her to give up her seat for a white customer.
 Her refusal to do so landed her in jail in 1953 and led to a landmark 1955 decision, Sarah Keys v.
 Carolina Coach Company, in which the Interstate Commerce Commission ruled that “separate but equal” violated the Interstate Commerce Clause of the U.S. Constitution.
-Poorly enforced, it nevertheless gave legal coverage for the freedom riders years later and motivated further assaults against Jim Crow.
+Poorly enforced, it nevertheless gave legal coverage for the Freedom Riders years later and motivated further assaults against Jim Crow.

 On December 1, 1955, four months after Till’s death and six days after the Keys v.
 Carolina Coach Company decision, Rosa Parks refused to surrender her seat on a Montgomery city bus and was arrested.
 Montgomery’s public transportation system had longstanding rules requiring African American passengers to sit in the back of the bus and to give up their seats to white passengers if the buses filled.
 Parks was not the first to protest the policy by staying seated, but she was the first around whom Montgomery activists rallied.

-Montgomery’s black population, under the leadership of a recently arrived, twenty-six-year-old Baptist minister named Martin Luther King Jr., formed the Montgomery Improvement Association (MIA) and coordinated an organized boycott of the city’s buses.
+Montgomery’s black population, under the leadership of local ministers and civil rights workers, formed the Montgomery Improvement Association (MIA) and coordinated an organized boycott of the city’s buses.
 The Montgomery Bus Boycott lasted from December 1955 until December 20, 1956, when the Supreme Court ordered their integration.
-The boycott not only crushed segregation in Montgomery’s public transportation, it energized the entire civil rights movement and established the leadership of Martin Luther King, Jr.
+The boycott not only crushed segregation in Montgomery’s public transportation, it energized the entire civil rights movement and established the leadership of the MIA’s president, a recently arrived, twenty-six-year-old Baptist minister named Martin Luther King Jr.

 Motivated by the success of the Montgomery boycott, King and other African American leaders looked to continue the fight.
 In 1957, King helped create the Southern Christian Leadership Conference (SCLC) to coordinate civil rights groups across the South and buoy their efforts organizing and sustaining boycotts, protests, and other assaults against southern Jim Crow laws.